YannickBaudraz/ConnectFour/README.md

 For the front end I use a library that will update the view according to the state of the game.
 I could use any library here, but I chose `React` because it is the most popular.

+### Colors library

+`Color`

+The `Color` library is a great library to use when you want to use programmatically colors in your application.
+It offers a lot of color functionality, especially when you want to have a ton of a color - lighten or darken for example.

+#### CSS transitions

+`React Transition Group`

+It exposes simple components for defining entering and exiting transitions.
+It's useful when you just want to have a smooth transition when a component enter or exit the DOM, lite an alert.

+#### Styled Components

+`Styled Components`

+When using a front-end library, I like to create components to make the code more readable.
+But sometimes, components don't have logic, they are just styled elements.
+For a game, that's what often happens and this library is perfect fot that.

 ### NodeJS & WebSocket